qchenevier/MBA_memoire/doc/reaction_organization.md

   - creation of a **common software platform** [@Iansiti2014]
   - **No enforcement of compliance**: "We are going to do this, you can be on the train or not".
   - No dedicated P&L for the software: **Different incentives** that don't create competition with the businesses [@Iansiti2014].

-Speed of Product Launches: when traditional firms add digital dimensions to their business strategy, the clock speed of product launches is recalibrated by the speed set by the pure-play companies.
-Managers across a variety of industries find themselves with capabilities that are misaligned with those of their new competitors.
-As we combine Moore’s Law with steady increases in band-width speed and mobile technologies, speed of product launches with connectivity to cloud becomes critical and important.
-And also, planned obsolescence becomes fundamental to a firm’s competitive success and survival under digital business conditions.
-Lastly, with increased digitization, product launches need to be coor-dinated in networks with complementary products and services [@Bharadwaj2013].

 ##### Managing digital assets: explore new options or consolidate your platform?